azerion/bluestack-sdk-android/Home.md

 }
 }
 ```
-### Eyes tracking
+### Face tracking
 >available v2.6

-- the Eyes tracking feature was implemented to determine wether the user is watching the ad or not , and for how long (in ms). this feature is optional and disabled by default, to enable it you need to :
+- the face tracking feature was implemented to determine wether the user is watching the ad or not , and for how long (in ms). this feature is optional and disabled by default, to enable it you need to :
 - download umoove library and place it in the /libs folder in your project.
 - edit your build.gradle, add the library :
 ```